emilycboyle/delivery-product-analysis/README.md

-# delivery-product-analysis
+# delivery-analysis

-A product analysis identifying feature opportunities from inefficiencies in a food delivery service.
+A product analytics project which examines inefficiencies in delivery services using a sample of data.